-About Our Veterinary Clinic…
+About Our Veterinary Clinic

 Colonial Veterinary Clinic was started as a dog and cat hospital by Dr. Kermit Walter in 1973.
-Upon Dr. Walter’s retirment In 2004, the practice was purchased by Dr. Robert Hott.
-After a complete remodeling, we opened up “Colonial Veterinary Clinic 2.0″.
-We eventually outgrew our little “house clinic” and purchased a commercial building at 1115 S. Main St., just down the street from our former facility, in July of 2015.
-After another complete remodeling, we opened it in April, 2016.
-We now have lots more room as well as handicapped access.
+Upon Dr. Walter’s retirement In 2004, the practice was purchased by Dr. Robert Hott, a 1984 graduate of the University of Illinois.
+After a complete remodeling, we opened up “Colonial Veterinary Clinic 2.0”.
+We eventually outgrew our little “house clinic” and purchased a commercial building at 1115 S. Main St., just down the street from our former facility.
+After another complete remodeling, we opened it in April 2016.

-Our office is located in Plymouth, but we serve clients from Northville, Livonia, Canton, Westland and the surrounding area.
+Our office is located in Plymouth, but we serve clients from Northville, Livonia, Canton, Westland, and the surrounding area.

 If you have any questions about our clinic, stop by for a visit!
 A helpful staff member will be happy to give you a tour and tell you more.

 We are so excited to let you know that our clinic is open for in-person appointments.
 We will continue to offer the option of curbside appointments for the foreseeable future.
 Prior to your appointment, you will receive a questionnaire electronically which will allow us to streamline your visit.
 Please complete the questionnaire at least 24 hours ahead of your appointment.
 Technician appointments will continue to be curbside.
 Thank you for your business and entrusting us with your furry family members.
 We appreciate all of you so much.
 Please don’t hesitate to contact us at (734) 459-1600 if you have any other questions or concerns.